bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_2/exercise_2.md

 ### Question 5: A Fancy Flower

 Use `iterated-overlay` and `interpolate-colors` to generate a fancy flower.
 This flower should be similar to the previous one, except that each ellipse should have an alpha value of 100, meaning that the colors of the different ellipses will blend with the colors below them.
-Remember that alpha is the fourth argument to the `colo`r function!
+Remember that alpha is the fourth argument to the `color` function!

-You must use interpolate-colors in your implementation, starting with blue and ending with red.
-Remember that iteration starts at 0, so if you call an iterator n times, the final iteration will be n− 1.
+You must use `interpolate-colors` in your implementation, starting with blue and ending with red.
+Remember that iteration starts at 0, so if you call an iterator $n$ times, the final iteration will be $n−1$.
 You may need to adjust your math to make sure the fifth iteration is completely red.

 Since debugging colors is difficult with reduced opacity, we have provided a completely opaque test image for you to use.
 Search for the line